Algorithmic aspects of Newman polynomials and their divisors: Polynomials that divide no Newman polynomial

-In \cite{MossinghoffHare2014}, K.~G.~Hare and M.~J.~Mossinghoff provide a list of monic polynomials with integer coefficients that have no root in the slit annulus $\{z \in \mathbb{C} : \tau^{-1} < \vert z \vert < \tau\} \backslash \mathbb{R}^+$ and which they prove - using the algorithmic method described above - do not divide any Newman polynomial.
-Among these polynomials, the one with the smallest Mahler measure is the polynomial $x^6 - x^5 - z^3 + z^2 +1$, whose Mahler measure is approximately $1.556014485$.
-The significance of their result lies in establishing that if there exists a constant $\sigma$ such that every integer-coefficient polynomial with Mahler measure less than $\sigma$ necessarily divides a Newman polynomial, then $\sigma$ must be smaller than $1.556014485$.
-This bound was improved by P. Drungilas, J. Jankauskas and J. \v{S}iurys in \cite{DrungilasJankauskasSiurys}, where the authors enlarged the list given in \cite{MossinghoffHare2014} by adding several polynomials of Mahler measure less than $1.556014485$, one of which has Mahler measure approximately equal to $1.436632261$.
+and prove, using the algorithmic method described above, that these polynomials do not divide any Newman polynomial.
+Among these polynomials, the one with the smallest Mahler measure is the polynomial $x^6 - x^5 - x^3 + x^2 + 1$, whose Mahler measure is approximately $1.556014485$.
+The significance of their result lies in establishing that any constant $\sigma$ such that every integer-coefficient polynomial of Mahler measure less than $\sigma$ and with no nonnegative real root divides a Newman polynomial, if such a constant exists, must satisfy

-Our aim is now to further improve the bound established in \cite{DrungilasJankauskasSiurys}.
-Along the way, we provide new polynomials of Mahler measure less than $1.556014485$ of degrees $10$, $11$, and $12$; among them, a degree-$10$ polynomial has Mahler measure approximately equal to $1.419404632$, thereby improving the bound of \cite{DrungilasJankauskasSiurys}.
-We proceed in two stages.
-First, we efficiently identify candidate polynomials (which we hope do not divide any Newman polynomial) by rapidly testing a large number of integer-coefficient polynomials using the algorithm described in Section~2.
-In brief, for each tested polynomial, we simply solve systems of inequalities with integer unknowns to ensure that the candidate polynomial does not divide any Newman polynomial up to a high degree.
-Once such a polynomial is found, it is then verified using the algorithm from \cite{MossinghoffHare2014}, and it is either retained or discarded based on the outcome of this verification.
+This bound was improved by P. Drungilas, J. Jankauskas and J. \v{S}iurys in \cite{DrungilasJankauskasSiurys}, where the authors enlarged the list given in \cite{MossinghoffHare2014} by adding several polynomials of Mahler measure less than \(1.556014485\), one of which has Mahler measure approximately equal to \(1.436632261\).
+Consequently, any such constant \(\sigma\), if it exists, must be no greater than this Mahler measure.